Brutus (antifederalist): Powers

 He believes the power to hold a standing army in peacetime as evil and highly dangerous to public liberty.
-Congress’ unlimited power to collect revenue and to “"borrow money on the credit of the United States” as well as the Necessary and Proper Clause, are highly dangerous to the states, and Brutus believes they will eventually be dissolved if the Constitution is adopted.
+Congress' unlimited power to collect revenue and to "borrow money on the credit of the United States" as well as the Necessary and Proper Clause, are highly dangerous to the states, and Brutus believes they will eventually be dissolved if the Constitution is adopted.

 Representation

 Brutus argues that a free republic cannot exist in such a large territory as the United States.
 He uses the examples of the Greek and Roman republics that became tyrannical as their territory grew.
 He states that a true free republic comes from the people, not representatives of the people.
-With the population and geographical size of the United States, he warns that citizens “will have very little acquaintance with those who may be chosen to represent them; a great part of them will, probably, not know the characters of their own members, much less that of a majority of those who will compose the federal assembly; they will consist of men, whose names they have never heard, and whose talents and regard for the public good, they are total strangers to.”
+With the population and geographical size of the United States, he warns that citizens "will have very little acquaintance with those who may be chosen to represent them; a great part of them will, probably, not know the characters of their own members, much less that of a majority of those who will compose the federal assembly; they will consist of men, whose names they have never heard, and whose talents and regard for the public good, they are total strangers to."
 He also sees danger in giving Congress the power to modify the election of its own members.

-Brutus also questions the validity of the Three-fifths Compromise and asks ““If [slaves] have no share in government. why is the number of members in the assembly, to be increased on their account?”
+Brutus also questions the validity of the Three-fifths Compromise and asks "If [slaves] have no share in government. why is the number of members in the assembly, to be increased on their account?"
 He sees this as one example of the corruption of the branch.
 The fact that each state, regardless of size, will have the same number of senators "is the only feature of any importance in the constitution of a confederated government" and, is one of the few aspects of the legislature that Brutus approves of (16).
 He disagrees with the method of electing senators as well as the six-year term they are given as he believes spending that much time away from his constituents will make him less in touch with their interests (16).
 He advocates for a rotation in government to avoid the problem of men serving in the Senate for life.
 He also objects to Congress taking part in appointing officers and impeachment as it gives them both executive and judicial powers and he deems such blurring of the branches as dangerous (16).

 Judiciary branch

-Brutus argues that the power given to the judiciary will: